jackkelly75/jackkelly75.github.io/_pages/projects.md

 feature_row1-1:
   - image_path: assets/images/posts/networks.png
-    alt: "Visualisation of AD and PD netoworks"
+    alt: "Visualisation of AD and PD networks"
     title: "Genetic networks in Parkinson's and Alzheimer's disease"
     text: "In this project, I  conducted a network analysis of Parkinson's and Alzheimer's disease based on their gene expressions in blood.
 Modules, important hub genes and transcription factors that were not preserved between disease and healthy networks were identified.
 This work demonstrated that PD and AD share common disrupted genetics and identified novel pathways, hub genes and TFs that may be new areas for mechanistic study and important targets in both diseases.
 Read the paper [[here](http://jackkelly75.github.io/files/aging_preprint.pdf)]"
     url: "https://github.com/jackkelly75/Network_Hub_Detection_Kelly2020"